-“There are many tools available online that can aid organisations in adopting agile practises for HR.
+“There are many tools available online that can aid organisations in adopting agility in HR.
 My suggestion is to consistently test your policies to optimise for simplicity”

 An organisation’s growth is disrupted if HR cannot become “agile” in this technical age.
-Companies are redesigning their HR practises to adopt agile methodology to stay competitive against the rapidly changing environment.
+Companies are redesigning their HR practises to adopt agility in HR to stay competitive against the rapidly changing environment.

 Futhermore, studies conducted by Deloitte has shown that organisations adopting agile are two times more profitable.